Warning: Reason support is experimental. We are looking for beta-tester and contributors.

 To finish the first part of the tutorial, we want to save the current drawing on server side and send the current image when a new user arrives.
 To do that, we will use the Cairo binding for OCaml.

 For using Cairo, first, make sure that it is installed (it is available as cairo2 via OPAM).
-Second, add it to the SERVER_PACKAGES in your Makefile.options:
+Second, add it to the libraries section in your dune file.

 SERVER_PACKAGES := ... cairo2